Azure/azure-sdk-for-net/sdk/monitor/Azure.Monitor.Query/README.md

 #### Metrics batch query

-A user can also query metrics from multiple resources at once using the `Batch` method of `MetricsBatchQueryClient`.
+A user can also query metrics from multiple resources at once using the `QueryBatch` method of `MetricsBatchQueryClient`.
 This uses a different API than the `MetricsQueryClient` and requires that a user pass in a regional endpoint when instantiating the client (for example, "https://westus3.metrics.monitor.azure.com").

 Note, each resource must be in the same region as the endpoint passed in when instantiating the client, and each resource must be in the same Azure subscription.
 Furthermore, the metric namespace that contains the metrics to be queried must also be passed.
 A list of metric namespaces can be found [here][metric_namespaces].